spree/spree/guides/content/developer/deployment/deployment_tips.markdown

 marking it shipped.

 !!!
-It’s generally considered a bad idea to send email on the same “thread” as a web request.
+It's generally considered a bad idea to send email on the same "thread" as a web request.
 Many web applications manage to get by doing this but high volume stores should consider using standard Rails techniques such as [Delayed Job](https://github.com/tobi/delayed_job) for handling email delivery as a separate process.